eml-eda/match/README.md

 The optimal spatial mapping is used to compute the _actual_ spatial mapping and so the number of virtual execution units that will be processing the layer in parallel.
 For a simple accelerator, optimal and actual spatial mapping are the same thing.
 However, for more complex platforms, such as multi-core CPU clusters, they might differ.
 Check the paper for more details.

-Importantly, the optimal spatial mapping definition may be different for each supported pattern, to support accelerators that use different types of spatial unrolling for different DNN ops.An example of an optimal spatial mapping definition is shown below:
+Importantly, the optimal spatial mapping definition may be different for each supported pattern, to support accelerators that use different types of spatial unrolling for different DNN ops.
+An example of an optimal spatial mapping definition is shown below:
 ```python
 def optimal_spatial_mapping_def(self, pattern_name: str = "default_conv2d",dim_sizes:Dict[str,int]={},layer_attrs:Dict={}):
     if pattern_name=='default_conv2d' and (dim_sizes['FY']*dim_sizes['FX'])==1: